farhnalwnd/farhnalwnd/README.md

 <hr/>

 <h4 align="center">
-[cite_start]I am a recent Informatics Engineering graduate from President University with hands-on experience in web development and IoT projects. [cite_start]Currently, I am serving as a Web Development Intern at PT Sinar Meadow International, where I focus on building scalable and high-performance internal systems[cite: 22, 23, 25]. [cite_start]I am passionate about problem-solving, hardware tinkering, and creating innovative digital solutions[cite: 5, 9, 15].
+I am a recent Informatics Engineering graduate from President University with hands-on experience in web development and IoT projects.
+Currently, I am serving as a Web Development Intern at PT Sinar Meadow International, where I focus on building scalable and high-performance internal systems.
+I am passionate about problem-solving, hardware tinkering, and creating innovative digital solutions.
 </h4>

 <br>